 If you want to capture your child’s memories, here’s how to easily start:

-- 1. Buy a journal (I like ones like
+- 1. Buy a journal (I like ones like these):

 - that are lined and meant to be long lasting) for each of your kids.
-This way each of them will have their own special memories in one place and you can give it to them at a special time.
+This way each child will have their own special memories in one place and you can give it to them at a special time.
 Possibly their 16th birthday, when they go off to college, when they have their first child, etc.